 Installed the Middle East for one of the regions leading mining operations once again, this solution is unlike any we have produced previously.
 The process that the machine will be working alongside is called Gold Cyanidation.

 The reason that Cyanide is used in modern mining is that it easily combines with the metals helping separate them from the ore.
 This is known as leaching and can be completed either by Heap Leaching, where a sodium cyanide solution is sprayed across heaps of crushed ore, which will then dissolve the gold into a solution that trickles down into collection pads which can be stripped of the gold.
 This can then be resprayed onto the ore once more until all the gold is extracted.

 Alternatively, there is Vat/Tank leaching, mixing the ore with a cyanide solution directly into huge tanks.
 Both of these approaches create multiple forms of solid waste that need to be disposed of safely, this is where incineration comes in.
 Due to the fact that Cyanide is a highly toxic solution that can have devastating impacts on the environment if left untreated.

 Adhering to very strict guidelines requires a machine unlike any other.
-With the focus on containment of cyanide waste.
-This has been another highly innovative project for us taking the incineration industry into new realms and proving once again the environmental benefits that only incineration can deliver.
+With a focus on the containment of cyanide waste.
+This has been another highly innovative project for us, taking the incineration industry into new realms and proving once again the environmental benefits that only incineration can deliver.
 Another example of the capability of our highly experienced team to design, manufacture and deliver truly one-of-a-kind incinerators.